 So the bikes that will come to the market in Bangladesh in the future and if they have features with Bluetooth, then they must be marketed with the permission of Bangladesh Telecommunication Regulatory Commission (BTRC).

-English BanglaLifan is one of the best motorcycle brands in the Bangladeshi motorcycle market that makes the dream bike affordable for every...
+English BanglaCFMoto is currently one of the most talked about motorcycle brands among bikers in the Bangladeshi motorcycle market, with bra...

 English Bangla